Our Team

 Research collaborator

+Originally from New York, Ian completed his B.Sc. at the University of Michigan, and his M.Sc. at the University of Illinois under the supervision of Dr. Cory Suski.
+For his Master's thesis, he investigated the daily energy requirements of juvenile lemon sharks (Negaprion brevirostris) in relation to the energetic costs of fishing capture.
+For his PhD, he investigated the capacity for juvenile blacktip (Carcharhinus melanopterus) and lemon sharks (N. acutidens) to balance processes related to energy expenditure and acquisition while managing stressors across a range of environmental conditions in nursery habitats around Moorea, French Polynesia.
+In addition to Dr. Rummer, he is supervised by Dr. Colin Simpfendorfer.
 Ian completed his Ph.D. as a co-tutelle at the Australian Research Council Centre of Excellence for Coral Reef Studies (James Cook University) and the Centre de Recherches Insulaires et Observatoire de l'Environnement (École Pratique des Hautes Études).
 He investigated the ecophysiology of global change for tropical sharks by testing hypotheses predicting species' vulnerability to global change phenomena, including ocean warming, acidification, and deoxygenation.
 Ian has been involved in shark research since 2008.
-For his research, Ian utilises a range of techniques belonging to the "Conservation Physiology Toolbox." including respirometry and bio-logging.
+For his research, Ian utilises a range of techniques belonging to the "Conservation Physiology Toolbox" including respirometry and bio-logging.
 Before joining Physioshark in 2016, Ian's previous research focused on understanding the energetic costs, physiological stress, and behavioural responses of sharks to longline capture, including the implementation of bycatch devices.

 Education